 The number of co-sponsors for the New York State bill to license and regulate online poker is about to rise.
 This is according to New York Assemblyman Clyde Vanel.

 Vanel is the chair of the Subcommittee on Internet and New Technology for New York.
 Assemblyman Gary Pretlow‘s legislation bill A 5250 to authorize online poker sites is expected to move from 13 co-sponsors to around 60-70, per Vanel.

-The increase in co-sponsors is a great sign, Vanel told Online Poker Report this week.
+The increase in co-sponsors is a great sign, Vanel stated.

 “Chairman Pretlow is a great champion for it, and now he has the partners to bring it through,” Vanel said.
 “The next few weeks will show some traction for the bill.
 With enough co-sponsors, I like it to get out of committee and onto the floor.
 I think we have a good shot of getting it through this year.”

 Magic number within a shot

 The number of co-sponsors required to pass a bill in New York is 76.
 Per Vanel, this total is soon to be within reach.
 The bill would not reach the Assembly floor until the end of the legislative session in June, even if 76 co-sponsors are added.
 Should the bill gain the co-sponsors expected by Vanel, the New York leadership group will have to take a serious look at the bill.